Fallibilist, optimist. Stripe CEO.

 How'd you deal with financial regulation?

-It's net good that they exist because it gives consumers confidence to give a rando business their credentials to charge them.
-It's a great extension of trust that customers have this recourse.
+It's net good that chargebacks exist because it gives consumers confidence to give a rando business their credentials to charge them an arbitrary amount.
+It's an amazing extension of trust that customers have this recourse if things go awry.
+The downside is that there's abuse.

 There are fewer disputes per charge than there ever have been in the past - we think we'll get substantially better still over the next 12 months.
 Ultimately, though, there's something unsolvable there.
 It does need to remain easy for consumers to dispute a purchase.
 What interests me is if structurally we can move beyond that, but it's a complex ecosystem to shepherd.